 Since Winter Park feels like a “world” away from the tourist corridor, it always surprises visitors that its location is just minutes away from the world’s most popular theme parks.

 Winter Park was originally developed for wealthy Northerners seeking a tranquil place to live and escape from the harsh winters.
-Winter Park was actually called Lakeview until 1881 when two businessmen, Loring Chase and Oliver Chapman, decided they wanted the name to be more representative of a park in the winter … thus the city was renamed Winter Park.
+Winter Park was actually called Lakeview until 1881 when two businessmen, Loring Chase and Oliver Chapman, decided they wanted the name to be more representative of a park in the winter … thus Winter Park was born.
 To this day, the city still attracts a lot of winter visitors because of its wonderful weather, relaxing lifestyle and plethora of unique places to visit.

 Winter Park peacocks roam the streets